 Our Amazing Faculty

-Our campers enjoy a unique and fun-filled experience taught by professional artists and teachers!
-COCA’s talented teaching artists also work professionally as exhibiting artists or performers throughout the region.
+COCA campers enjoy a unique and fun-filled camp experience taught by our talented teaching artists who also work professionally as exhibiting artists or performers throughout the region.

 Our Arts-Learning Experiences